LCC-CIT/CS295N-CourseMaterials/LessonPlans/CS295N-LP-W06-D2-Controllers.md

   - An optional [message body](https://en.wikipedia.org/wiki/HTTP_message_body)

-    > Example: look at an HTTP request in the Firefox Network viewer.
+    > Exercise: look at an HTTP request in the Firefox Network viewer.

 ## Action Method Return Types

 These are some of the types that can be returned by a controller method:

 - String

   - No view is associated with a method of this type.
 The string is just sent directly to the browser.
   - Not used very often

 - ViewResult

   - A Razor view is associated with this method.
 Data is sent to view which is then rendered and sent to the browser.

   - The View method of the Controller class can be used to generate a view.

     - The view can be specified as an argument or by the naming convention
     - Model data can be passed as an argument

+    > Exercise: Look at the API reference to see the inhertitance hirerachy for this and other return types.

 - Redirection Action Results

   - RedirectResult

   - LocalRedirectResult

   - RedirectToActionResult

   - RedirectToRouteResult

+    > Exercise: Look at the BookInfo project or your lab project to see where you mgiht be using one of these.

 - Content Action Results

   - JsonResult
   - ContentResult
   - ObjectResult
   - OkObjectResult
   - NotFoundObjectResult

 - File Action Reslts

   - FileContentResult
   - FileStreamResult
   - VirtualFileResult
   - PhysicalFileResult

 - Status Codes